iterate-ch/cyberduck.io/content/pages/changelog/4.4/Press_4.4_en.md

+Title: Press Release Cyberduck 4.4
+Slug: changelog/pr/4.4
+Status: hidden

-FOR IMMEDIATE RELEASE
+### FOR IMMEDIATE RELEASE

-Cyberduck 4.4 released for Mac and Windows
+## Cyberduck 4.4 released for Mac and Windows

-Bern, Oct 25, 2013
+_Bern, Oct 25, 2013_

 We are pleased to announce the availability of Cyberduck 4.4, the popular libre client to access FTP/SFTP/WebDAV file servers and cloud storage on Mac and Windows.
 It features a complete refactoring for improved performance and testability.